raphaeleidus/testpilot/README.md

 so nodeunit compatibility was required from the outset.
 Valid Nodeunit tests are valid Testpilot tests as well, with only a few caveats:

-- since Testpilot's assertion functions accept promises and wait for them to resolve, any Nodeunit test that tries to compare *promises* rather than their eventual values will need adjustment.
+- Since Testpilot's assertion functions accept promises and wait for them to resolve, any Nodeunit test that tries to compare *promises* rather than their eventual values will need adjustment.
 This is unlikely to ever bother anybody.
 - Testpilot doesn't need Nodeunit's `testCase` function, but then again neither does